SwissBorg review 2024

 What to know about SwissBorg

-SwissBorg’s two main features are its Smart Engine trading platform and its Smart Yield account, which gives you the opportunity to earn a passing income on your cryptoasset holding.
+SwissBorg’s 2 main features are its Smart Engine trading platform and its Smart Yield account, which gives you the opportunity to earn a passive income on your cryptoasset holding.

 The main thing to understand about SwissBorg is that it is the middleman.
 So when it comes to trading crypto assets, it connects with exchanges like HitBTC and Kraken to find you the best liquidity and rate for your chosen crypto pair.
 Similarly with its Yield account, once you move funds into it, you give SwissBorg permission to put your holdings to work.
 It will typically loan it out to third parties and you will receive a percentage back as a result.
 This means that SwissBorg is the one doing the hard work trying to find the best price/rate around, but it also means that you are relinquishing control in order to allow it to do this.